SuperOfficeDocs/superoffice-docs/docs/identity-management/overview.md

 The trusted 3rd party is the **identity provider** (IdP).
 When accessing a new service, you have probably been presented with **Sign in with Facebook** or **Sign in with Google** as an alternative to creating a new user account.
 For you as a user, this means that you can **use your existing account** to sign in to multiple services - fewer passwords to remember.

 **Password hash -** we never store actual passwords, not even the encrypted version of them, in the CRM database or SuperID.
 Instead, we store a hash - an encrypted value that we **can use to validate a password**.
 We calculate the hash based on an industry-standard algorithm and store the random-looking string of characters.
-The transformation from a human-readable entered password to hash is a **one-way operation**: we can't reconstruct the password, so resetting a password means to generate a new hash for a new password.
+The transformation from a human-readable entered password to a hash is a **one-way operation**: we can't reconstruct the password, so resetting a password means generating a new hash for a new password.

 **SCIM -** a common language used to describe what an identity is and how to handle it.
 With SuperOffice you can use SCIM to automate user provisioning from Azure AD.